krishansubudhi/krishansubudhi.github.io/_posts/2020-01-12-hdinsight.md

     Number of Transfers Failed: 1
     Final Job Status: Failed

-Now it's time to quit.
+This also didn't work.
+Now it's time to take pause.
 Next step will be to go through some HDI course before trying to use HDI again.

 I might be doing a lot of things wrong here.
-I am not an expert in Spark and my experience with azure services are also limited to Azuer ML only.
-I, however, believe for cloud providers like azure, the documentation should be straigth forward for someone with some knowledge on spark to start using services like HDI and azure storage.
+I am not an expert in Spark and my experience with azure services are also limited to Azure ML only.
+I, however, believe for cloud providers like azure, the documentation should be straight forward for someone with working knowledge on spark to start using services like HDI and azure storage.